 The Committee typically meets four times a year.
 The Committee is chaired by the senior independent non-executive director.
-In addition to the non-executive director, the Committee's members are the Chief Executive Officer and four members of executive management, including the Group Risk Assurance Director, the Group Chief Financial Officer and the Group Head of Actuarial.
+In addition to the non-executive director, the Committee's members are the Chief Executive Officer and four members of executive management: the Group Risk Assurance Director, the Group Chief Financial Officer, the Group Head of Actuarial and the Group Capital Senior Manager.